-After two years of continuing conflict between government and opposition forces, the United Nations (U.N.) recently estimated that approximately 9.3 million people in Syria are in need of humanitarian assistance, approximately five million people are internally displaced, and more than 2.2 million people have fled to neighboring countries of Lebanon, Jordan, Turkey, Iraq and Egypt.
+After nearly three years of continuing conflict between government and opposition forces, the United Nations (U.N.) estimates that approximately 9.3 million people in Syria are in need of humanitarian assistance, approximately 6.5 million people are internally displaced, and more than 2.6 million people have fled to neighboring countries of Lebanon, Jordan, Turkey, Iraq and Egypt.

 - The U.N.
-Food and Agriculture Organization (FAO) and WFP report that growing food insecurity continues to be a major concern.
-Cereal harvests are expected to be lower this year due to high production costs, reduced input availability, prevailing violence, and abandoned land.
+Food and Agriculture Organization (FAO) and WFP report that food insecurity continues to be a major concern.
+Cereal harvests in 2013 were well below-average due to high production costs, reduced input availability, prevailing violence, and abandoned land.
 Power cuts, damage to power stations, canals, and pumps; and high diesel costs also contribute to a decline of the area under irrigated cereal production.
-Furthermore, pre- and post-harvest grain losses are higher than average this year, due mostly to damage to harvesting equipment and storage structures.
+FAO has raised concerns for 2014 harvest and warned that drought conditions are being detected in in the main cropping areas of the country.

 Food Assistance Programs

-USAID’s Office of Food for Peace (FFP), provides emergency food assistance for the Syria crisis through two WFP emergency operations: One reaching 2.6 million conflict-affected persons inside Syria, and a second reaching more than 1.3 million Syrian refugees in Lebanon, Jordan, Turkey, Iraq and Egypt.
-USAID also partners with NGOs to provide an additional 400,000 persons inside Syria with emergency family rations and/or flour.
+USAID’s Office of Food for Peace (FFP), provides emergency food assistance for the Syria crisis through two WFP emergency operations: One reaching 3.7 million conflict-affected persons inside Syria, and a second reaching more than 1.6 million Syrian refugees in Lebanon, Jordan, Turkey, Iraq and Egypt.
+USAID/FFP also partners with NGOs to provide an additional 500,000 persons inside Syria with emergency family rations and/or flour.

-In response to the complexity of this crisis, USAID uses a variety of mechanisms to deliver emergency food, including family rations (all 14 governorates), supplementary nutritional food for children, flour-to-bakeries programs, food vouchers (for refugees in neighboring countries), and meal replacement bars (for new refugee arrivals).
+In response to the complex crisis, USAID/FFP uses a variety of mechanisms to deliver food assistance, including family rations (all 14 governorates), supplementary nutritional food for children, flour-to-bakeries programs, bread vouchers, food vouchers (for refugees in neighboring countries), and meal replacement bars (for new refugees).